The Best Open-Air Swimming in the Helsinki Area

 Allas Pool

-Allas Pool is a popular attraction in the heart of Helsinki, a few steps away from Helsinki Cathedral.
+Allas Pool is a popular attraction situated in the heart of Helsinki, just a short walk away from the Helsinki Cathedral.
 It offers visitors a unique experience of swimming and relaxation in a stunning outdoor setting, no matter the outside temperature.
 The pool and saunas float on the sea, providing swimmers with breathtaking views of the sea and the South Harbour area.

-Allas Pool has a heated pool, perfect for leisurely swimming and water exercise, and a non-heated sea pool.
+Allas Pool features a heated pool, ideal for leisurely swimming and water exercises, as well as a non-heated sea pool.
 Additionally, several saunas are available for visitors to enjoy, providing a traditional Finnish sauna experience.
 The pool area also features sun decks where people can soak up the sun and unwind.
 The majority of the saunas are unisex, so males and females can enter the same sauna.
 Wearing a swimsuit is mandatory in these saunas.

-Allas Pool is easy to reach because it is in Helsinki Centre.
-The pool is open all year round.
-However, refreshing is not cheap, as an entrance ticket costs about 20 euros.
+Allas Pool is easily accessible because it is located in the Helsinki Centre.
+The pool is open year-round.
+However, admission is not cheap, as the entrance ticket costs approximately 20 euros.

-Although Allas is an open-air pool, it is often considered one of Helsinki’s many spas.
+Although Allas is an open-air pool, it is often regarded as one of Helsinki’s premier spas.

 Swimming Stadium

-Since the Swimming Stadium was built for the Helsinki Olympics in 1952, it is no longer the most modern place.
+Since the Swimming Stadium was built for the 1952 Helsinki Olympics, it is no longer the most modern facility.
 However, it is still in good condition.
 There are lockable lockers and traditional saunas for both males and females.
 The pools are heated.
-The area also hosts a cafe, and the atmosphere is surprisingly relaxing.
-As the city-owned swimming place, a ticket costs only about 5 euros, so the stadium is the best place for budget visitors.
-The pool can be reached from Helsinki Centre on foot in 30 minutes.
+The area also hosts a café, and the atmosphere is surprisingly relaxing.
+As a city-owned swimming facility, a ticket costs only about 5 euros, making it the best option for budget-conscious visitors.
+The pool can be reached from the Helsinki Centre on foot in 30 minutes.

 The Swimming Stadium is open only in the summertime.